-The Information Systems AAS degree program prepares students who are interested in business and information technology to begin developing the skills and knowledge required for a variety of entry-level settings.
-The degree prepares students with a foundation and basis of knowledge and skills that students may develop further if they choose to continue their studies at a four-year institution.
-Others may choose to enter the workforce in entry-level, trainee, or internship positions after completing the two-year degree.
+The Information Systems Certificate prepares students who are interested in business and information technology to begin developing the skills and knowledge required for a variety of entry-level settings.
+The degree prepares students with a foundation and basis of knowledge and skills that students may develop further if they choose to continue their studies at CSM or at a four-year institution.
+Others may choose to enter the workforce in entry-level, trainee, or internship positions after completing the certificate or two-year degree.

+This certificate aligns with the Information Systems AAS program.
+The certificate provides a pathway towards degree completion.
+All of the courses in the certificate program apply towards the Information Systems AAS degree.
 Students will be taking courses in this program through several course delivery formats.
-Students have the option of completing this degree entirely online.
+Students have the option of completing this certificate entirely online.
 For many courses though, students may choose between face-to-face, web-hybrid, or online course sections.